Polarzz/logic-gates/README.md

 # logic-gates

-This information assumes you access to both NOT and AND gates. <br>

 <h2> NAND </h2>
 <br>
 NAND (and NOR as it's truth table is flipped) are capable of creating every other logic gate. <br>